MathHubInfo/ISFA/README.md

 - A parser for math formulas found in the OEIS.
 - A program that find relations between OEIS sequences.
 Relations in simple text format (due to space limitations) are available [here](https://github.com/eluzhnica/ISFA/tree/master/results/relations).
-- A MathWebSearch instance for OEIS documents (http://oeissearch.mathweb.org)
+- A MathWebSearch instance for OEIS documents (http://oeissearch.mathweb.org) (thanks to Mihnea Iancu)
 - A parser for an improved formula language for the OEIS.

 Head to [this](https://github.com/eluzhnica/ISFA/blob/master/docs/Enxhell_Luzhnica_BSC.pdf) thesis to learn more.